 Varicose veins are unsightly and sometimes cause other symptoms, such as aching discomfort.
-To learn how to get rid of varicose veins, especially if they’re uncomfortable or if you’re embarrassed by how they look, visit the vein clinic NYC.
+To learn how to get rid of varicose veins, especially if they’re uncomfortable or if you’re embarrassed by how they look, visit the Varicose Vein Center of New Jersey.
 Phlebotomy is an outpatient procedure that your vein doctor recommends for varicose vein removal either for cosmetic or medical reasons.

 Ambulatory phlebotomy is a vein removal procedure that may be necessary if your varicose veins are palpable and visible on the surface of your skin.
-Manhattan vascular surgeon Dr. Dmitry Gorelik recommends it if your veins are large and protruding or painful and unsightly.
+Dr. Dmitry Gorelik recommends it if your veins are large and protruding or painful and unsightly.
 He may also perform the procedure if your varicose veins put you at risk of complications, such as skin ulcers or blood clots in your legs.

-During an initial vein consultation at the Varicose Vein Center of New York City, Dr. Gorelik conducts a full exam and reviews your medical history.
+During an initial vein consultation at the Varicose Vein Center of New Jersey, Dr. Gorelik conducts a full exam and reviews your medical history.
 He evaluates whether he only needs to treat the varicose veins or whether he needs to consider other forms of treatment.
 Your treatment options may include:

 Phlebectomy is a minimally invasive and painless procedure.
 The veins to be removed are marked with a pen, and your doctor numbs the area using a local anesthetic.
-Small incisions are made and bulging veins removed through the incisions one piece at a time, using a large needle or other surgical instruments.
+Small incisions are made and bulging veins removed through the incisions one piece at a time, using a large needle or other surgical instrument.

 An ambulatory phlebectomy procedure usually takes an hour or less.
 Stitches aren’t needed, and once the targeted veins have been removed, your leg is wrapped in a compression bandage.
 You need to wear compression stockings for a week or more after the procedure is complete to help prevent the development of new varicose veins.

 Avoid heavy lifting or strenuous activity for several days after the procedure, as recommended by your doctor.
-There’s a small chance of temporary side effects after surgery, but you can avoid significant bruising, inflammation, numbness or changes in skin color by relying on a vein specialist with extensive experience and training.
+There’s a small chance of temporary side effects after surgery, but you can avoid significant bruising, inflammation, numbness or changes in skin color by relying on specialist with extensive experience and training.
 Let Dr. Gorelik know right away if you have symptoms at the incision site that concern you, but serious side effects are rare.